eleanorhealth/data-engineering-exercise/README.md

 #### Zippy Usage

 Zippy is a test service that is designed to mimic the functionality of the zipcodebase api.
-It is a simple go app that will return a json response with the city and state for a given list of zipcodes.
+It is a simple rest endpoint that will return a json response with the city(s) and state(s) for a given list of zipcodes.

 The service is available to you and you will be given the url and api key to use it.